Jelisa/Jump2Digital-2022-Backend-hackathon/README.md

  - http://localhost:4000/API : Is a webpage that provides the links to each of the endpoints.
  - http://localhost:4000/API/orderbysize : Provides a Json containing all the companies information with the companies ordered by their size in ascending order.
  - http://localhost:4000/API/orderbyCreationDate : Provides a Json containing all the companies information with the companies ordered by the year they were founded in ascending order, starting by the companies wiht no founding year.
- - http://localhost:4000/API/statistics : Provides a Json containing the number of companies in each industry, the number of companies in each size range, and the number of companies in each fpunding year.
+ - http://localhost:4000/API/statistics : Provides a Json containing the number of companies in each industry, the number of companies in each size range, and the number of companies in each founding year.

 ## Installation